kpham2104/Portfolio/README.md

 preparation and cleansing, and Tableau for data analysis and storytelling including preparing visualization for presentation.

-Below is the URL link of my Tableau Public Portfolio https://public.tableau.com/app/profile/khanh.pham4251/viz/CovidDashboard_16327114390100/Dashboard1
+Below is the URL link of my Tableau Public Portfolio. https://public.tableau.com/app/profile/khanh.pham4251/viz/CovidDashboard_16327114390100/Dashboard1